Valentynaa/SampleApplications/README.md

 Units are not supported in the App, a plugin would be required to implement this feature.

-### Prices
+### Prices and Quantities

-Base Magento does not allow you to set Pricing at a store level, unlike Endless Aisle.
+Base Magento does not allow you to set price or quantity at a store level, unlike Endless Aisle.

-When MagentoConnect syncs price, it sets it at the Company level in Endless Aisle.
+When MagentoConnect syncs price and quantity, it sets these values at the Company level in Endless Aisle.

-Using a Magento extention could allow you to set price at the Location level in Endless Aisle.
+Using a Magento extention could allow you to set price and quantity at the Location level in Endless Aisle.

 ## File Structure